bizurkur/mockfs/docs/pages/04-credits.md

 ## Inspiration

 mockfs is inspired by [vfsStream](https://github.com/bovigo/vfsStream).
-The code is completely different, but the underlying principle is the same &#151; provide a way to mock the filesystem.
+The code is completely different, but the underlying principle is the same &#151; provide a way to mock the file system.

 ### How It Differs